microcoder/configrw/README.md

 config.write('/path/to/file')               # Saving config to file

-# to output config on screen
+# Render config to screen
 for line in config.to_text():
     print(line)
 ```